in Crystal Cove State Park

-There are two main draws to Crystal Cove State Park, the beach and the backcountry, so why not get a bit of both?
-The El Moro Visitor Center is the main trailhead for hikes into the backcountry (Like the Geology Discovery Trail), and it can also be the starting point of a 2-mile round trip hike to Moro Beach.
+Crystal Cove State Park has two main draws, the beach and the backcountry, so why not get a bit of both?
+The El Moro Visitor Center is the main trailhead for hikes into the backcountry (like Geology Discovery Trail), and it can also be the starting point of a 2-mile round trip hike to Moro Beach.
 This distance can easily be extended by exploring more of Moro Canyon and the surrounding ridges.
-There is more convenient beach parking along PCH allowing those who don’t want to hike to reach the beach with less effort.
+More convenient beach parking along PCH allows those who don’t want to hike to reach the beach with less effort.

 From the day use parking area at El Moro Visitor Center, walk down the paved road toward the coast (this will be the road you drive in).
 Turn left on Moro Canyon Road, a dirt trail just above the entrance to Moro Campground.